Reviewing U.S. Global Investors Inc. (GROW)'s and Victory Capital Holdings Inc. (NASDAQ:VCTR)'s results | New Business Observer

 |3.00

-Competitively Victory Capital Holdings Inc. has a consensus target price of $20, with potential upside of 16.08%.
+Competitively Victory Capital Holdings Inc. has an average target price of $20, with potential upside of 26.82%.

-Roughly 27.8% of U.S. Global Investors Inc. shares are held by institutional investors while 69.5% of Victory Capital Holdings Inc. are owned by institutional investors.
-U.S. Global Investors Inc.’s share held by insiders are 0.8%.
-On the other hand, insiders held about 1.4% of Victory Capital Holdings Inc.’s shares.
+Roughly 27.8% of U.S. Global Investors Inc. shares are owned by institutional investors while 69.5% of Victory Capital Holdings Inc. are owned by institutional investors.
+U.S. Global Investors Inc.’s share owned by insiders are 0.8%.
+On the other hand, insiders owned about 1.4% of Victory Capital Holdings Inc.’s shares.

 Performance